 Generate scribe logs while applying best practices for record keeping

 Be able to apply their organization’s record policies and Privacy and Confidentiality legislation to record keeping and understand document retention

 Learn what to expect during an investigation, Inquiry, Inquest or Discovery

 Organize documentation and assist the Incident Commander as an administrative and operational assistant

-© Canadian Critical Incident Inc. 2020.
+© Canadian Critical Incident Inc. 2023.
 All Rights Reserved.